 Could we start with the little things?
 Could we try to save energy and cut emissions in our daily work?
 Yes we can.
 A good place to start is considering the volume of emissions our business decisions create.
 Finnair’s emissions calculator (http://www.finnaircargo.com/emissions/index.html) determines the amount of carbon dioxide released into the atmosphere on each route.
 Its figures are double-checked by PricewaterhouseCoopers.

 By the way, do you know how much pollution your car generates?
 I don’t have my own car at the moment, but the last one I had, a 2003 model, created more than 200 g/km.
 This is a lot; these days, an equivalent model creates only120 g/km.
 I promise that my next car will be much more energy-efficient.
 Or maybe I could use these facts as justification for getting a motorcycle the next time I discuss it with my wife…

 I wish you all a nice summer.
 Let’s enjoy the lovely world in which we live.

-Sales Director, Southeast Asia, incl.
+Former Sales Director (until 14 October 2016), Southeast Asia, incl.
 India, and the United Arab Emirates.
 Australia and New Zealand